Is your vinyl record warped?

 Q5: Do warped records sound bad?

-Q6: Can warped record damage the stylus?
+Q6: Can a warped record damage the stylus?

-I have shared almost all the working methods to fix or flatten a record through professional services or at home.
-Do try these methods and let me know the results in the comment below.
+I have shared almost all the working methods to fix a warped record on your own.
+Do try these methods and let me know the results in the comments below.
+If you have success with a different method, do share it with us.
+We will add this method here, which will be very helpful for the whole vinyl community.